17 November 2010

 His country home was at Catsfield, one of the many properties belonging to the vast Crowhurst Estate.

-He then was offered Command of a brand new Battalion, one of Kitcheners 'New Army'.
+He then was offered command of a brand new battalion, one of Kitchener's 'New Army'.
 He was 51 years old.
-I cannot concieve of a 'posher' more straight-back 'Toff' put in charge of what must have been the most 'cockney-est' bunch of ill disciplined, rowdy 'football crowd' Cockneys!
+I cannot conceive of a 'posher' more straight-back 'Toff' put in charge of what must have been the most 'cockney-est' bunch of ill disciplined, rowdy 'football crowd' Cockneys!
 And I bet he relished it!

 Not bad for a man with Colchester streets named for his family - Papillon Road intersects Rawstorn Road and Crowhurst Road in Colchester, Essex.
 Close by, at Lexden Church, you'll find plenty of stained glass memorial windows to the Papillon family, images of which were kindly sent me by the Church Warden Vivien Mendham.